patrickbodner13-rgb/customer-portfolio-analysis-powerbi/README.md

-# customer-portfolio-analysis-powerbi
-I created a customer portfolio analysis to help identify high-value and low-risk customers for targeted financial products

-Customer Portfolio Analysis: Value, Risk & Activity Trends
+# Customer Portfolio Analysis: Value, Risk & Activity Trends

-🔹 Objective
-Analyze customer value, risk, and engagement to identify concentration risks and support data-driven decision-making.
+## Overview

+This project analyzes customer data to evaluate value concentration, risk exposure, and engagement trends.
+The goal is to support data-driven decision-making in a financial context by identifying high-value customers, assessing portfolio risk, and detecting changes in customer activity.

-🔹 Key Insights
+## Key Insights

-- ~48% of total balance is concentrated among top customers, indicating concentration risk
+* Approximately **48% of total account balance** is concentrated among a small subset of customers, indicating significant concentration risk
-- Customer activity peaked in 2023 and declined sharply afterward, suggesting potential churn
+* Customer activity **peaked in 2023 (~31%)** and declined sharply to **~6% in 2025**, suggesting potential churn
-- Risk levels vary across segments, with certain groups showing elevated exposure
+* Risk levels vary across segments, with certain customer groups exhibiting elevated risk scores

-🔹 Recommendations
+## Recommendations

-- Prioritize retention of high-value customers
+* Prioritize retention strategies for high-value customers due to their disproportionate contribution to total balance
-- Monitor high-balance customers with elevated risk scores
+* Monitor high-balance customers with elevated risk scores to mitigate potential financial exposure
-- Investigate declining engagement trends post-2023

-🔹 Tools Used
+* Investigate the decline in customer activity post-2023 to identify drivers of disengagement

+## Tools & Techniques

-- Power BI
+* Power BI (data visualization & dashboarding)
-- Power Query
+* Power Query (data transformation)
-- Data Modeling
+* Data modeling & KPI development
+* Exploratory data analysis (EDA)

+## Project Outcome

+The dashboard provides a structured view of customer value, risk, and activity, enabling identification of key risks and opportunities within the customer portfolio.
+It demonstrates how analytical insights can be translated into actionable business recommendations.

-🔹 Files
+## Files

-- dashboard.pbix
-- dashboard.png
+* Power BI dashboard (.pbix)
+* Dashboard preview image